The Calendar of the Church Year: Days of fasting and prayer

 Ash Wednesday and Good Friday are appointed as major fast days with special services.
 "Days of special observance" or lesser fast days include all the weekdays of Lent and every Friday in the year, with the exception that fasting is never observed during the Easter or Christmas seasons, or on Feasts of our Lord.
 The Episcopal Church does not prescribe the specific manner of observance of these days.

 Other days for prayer and optional fasting include rogation days, traditionally observed on April 25 and the three weekdays before Ascension Day, as well as the sets of Ember days four times each year.

 Baptismal feasts

 The Great Vigil of Easter, Pentecost, All Saints' Day, and The Baptism of our Lord, are appointed as baptismal feasts.
 It is preferred that baptism be reserved for those occasions.

 Calendar

+The calendar below gives the Calendar of the Church Year as published in the 2024 edition of Lesser Feasts and Fasts.